What is the first thing that shows the age of your boat?

 - Blood (fishing)

 Now, even though they are more like unwelcome guests living in your carpet, I am counting moss, mildew, and algae as stains here.
-See for yourself… Left to grow enough, they will leave all sorts of hideous stains behind.
+Left to grow enough, they will leave all sorts of hideous stains behind.

 Commercial Boat Carpet Stain Remover

-Your best, and most economical, path is to find a stain remover that is both safe and removes all types of stains.
+Your best and most economical path is to find a stain remover that is both safe and removes all types of stains.

-- Blot the stain to remove any excess.
+- Blot the stain to remove any excess

-- Spray an even mixture of white vinegar and water on the rug.
+- Spray an even mixture of white vinegar and water on the rug

-- Let it sit for 20 minutes.
+- Let it sit for 20 minutes

-- Using a medium stiff brush, scrub the stain until removed.
+- Using a medium-stiff brush, scrub the stain until removed

-- Repeat if necessary.
+- Repeat if necessary

-- Rinse with a water hose.
+- Rinse with a water hose

 Deep Cleaning Your Pontoon Boat Carpet

-With a stiff brush, a bucket, some gentle detergent (consult the detergent label and your boat owner’s manual), a water hose and some elbow grease, you can deep clean your boat’s carpet, then let the sun dry it out.
+With a stiff brush, a bucket, some gentle detergent (consult the detergent label and your boat owner’s manual), a water hose, and some elbow grease, you can deep clean your boat’s carpet, then let the sun dry it out.

-Commercial/rented Carpet Cleaner Or Steamer
+Commercial/Rented Carpet Cleaner Or Steamer

 For this one, check any cleaning companies you like to see if you can rent a commercial cleaner by the hour.

 Pros: Quick, efficient, serious deep cleans

-Power Wash Pontoon Carpet With Pressure Washer
+Pressure Wash Pontoon Carpet

 Do you also already have a pressure washer for your car?
 Assuming you do, you can just use this as your primary instrument for the big deep clean.
 You can also consider renting one from a local cleaning company.

-Pros: Uses water without detergent, deep cleans and removes stains.
+Pros: Uses water without detergent, deep cleans, and removes stains.